 “Applicable Liquidity Rate” has the meaning specified in Section 3.07(h).

-“Applicable Margin” means (a) with respect to any Interest Advance, Final Advance, Applied Provider Advance or Applied Special Termination Advance, 3.75% per annum, (b) with respect to any Unapplied Provider Advance, the rate per annum specified in the Fee Letter or (c) with respect to any Unapplied Special Termination Advance, the rate per annum specified in the Fee Letter.
+“Applicable Margin” means (a) with respect to any Interest Advance, Final Advance, Applied Provider Advance or Applied Special Termination Advance, 3.75% per annum, (b) with respect to any Unapplied Provider Advance, the rate per annum specified in the Fee Letter or (c) with respect to any Unapplied Special Termination Advance, Manual Edit the rate per annum specified in the Fee Letter.

 “Applied Downgrade Advance” has the meaning specified in Section 2.06(a).